Domestic robot: Indoor robots

 Security robots such as Knightscope have a night-vision-capable wide-angle camera that detects movements and intruders.
-It can patrol places and shoot video of suspicious activities, too, and send alerts via email or text message; the stored history of past alerts and videos are accessible via the Web.
+It can patrol places, shoot video of suspicious activities, and send alerts via email or text; the stored history of past alerts and videos is accessible via the Web.
 The robot can also be configured to go into action at any time of the day.

 Atlas is a robot built to perform in house task such as sweeping, opening doors, climbing stairs, etc. Samsung has been presenting robot butler designs such as Handy and Care.

 Outdoor robots

 A robotic lawn mower is a lawn mower that is able to mow a lawn by itself after being programmed.
 Once programmed, this invention repeats the operation by itself according to its programming.
 Robotic lawn mowers come with a power unit which may be an electric motor or internal combustion engine.
 This provides power to the robot and allows it to move itself and its cutting blades.
 There is also a control unit which helps the mower move.
-This unit also contains a memory unit which records and memorizes its operation programming.
+This unit also contains a memory unit which records and memorizes its operation programming by using GPS and obstacle sensors.
 Its memorized route includes the length of travel in a given direction and turns angles.
 This allows the same lawn to be mowed repeatedly without having to reprogram.
 The steering unit acquires an operation signal and propels the lead wheel, which leads the mower, go guide along the programmed route.

 Some models can mow complicated and uneven lawns that are up to three-quarters of an acre in size.
 Others can mow a lawn as large as 40000 sqft, can handle a hill inclined up to 27 degrees.

-There are also automated pool cleaners that clean and maintain swimming pools autonomously by scrubbing in-ground pools from the floor to the waterline in 3 hours, cleaning and circulating more than 70 USgal of water per minute, and removing debris as small as 2 µm in size.
+There are also automated pool cleaners that clean and maintain swimming pools autonomously by scrubbing in-ground pools from the floor to the waterline in 3 hours, cleaning and circulating more than 70 USgal of water per minute, and removing debris as small as 2 μm in size.

 Gutter-cleaning robots such as Looj use brushes and rubber blades to remove debris from rain gutters; users operate the device using a remote.

 Window cleaning robots are most commonly used to clean outdoor windows, more specifically house windows.
 However, it may be used on other types of windows, such as ones on tall buildings and structures.
 This robot contains a movement system which allows the robot to navigate itself across the window surface in a defined direction.
 It also has a powered agitator located by the cleaning pad.
 When activated, the agitator gets rid of debris and dirt from the window surface.
 The cleaning pad directly interacts with the window surface and is directly responsible for removing the dirt by filling itself with specialized window cleaning fluid.

 A window-washing robot commonly uses two magnetic modules to navigate windows as it sprays the cleaning solution onto microfiber pads to wash them.
 It covers about 1601 sqft per charge.